 To be fair, the planners aren’t at fault.
 They can’t help it.

 Yes, us.
 The end users.
 The Planner purchasers.
 The men and women who buy these things every year thinking this planner will finally make us into the productive, organized, and amazing person we know we could be.

 We live with this delusion that all we need is the perfect planner system, and presto the planner alone will make us organized.We live with this delusion that all we need is the perfect #planner system Click To Tweet

 The planner can’t do that without our help.

-You see, our systems that I purchase at the start of every new year, full of hope that we’ll be more organized, can’t do it alone.
+You see, our systems we purchase at the start of every new year, full of hope that we’ll become organized, can’t do it alone.

 - They don’t jump off the table and make us look at them.

-- They don’t fly open to remind us that we have an appointment or a deadline.
+- Our planners don’t fly open to remind us we have an appointment or a deadline.